"I feel that this experience is a vital part of the circle known as my life."

 WINS undergraduate students also take an internship seminar course that supports the internship.
 The undergraduate internship seminar is designed as a complement to the internship experience, providing an academic framework, learning objectives, career research, and an opportunity for personal and professional reflective thought.
 You will integrate knowledge derived from your academic studies with the experiences gained from real-world work settings and professional development.
 This calss will support these work experiences bu fostering analytical, interpersonal, and communications skills.

 WINS graduate students take a course on Indigenous Development- focusing on the manner in which indigenous knowledge and experience can ehp shape a sustainable path for development, rooted in culture and identity.
 The course utilizes an interdisciplinary approach an incorporates lectures and workshops, and is complemented by visits and speakers form the united Nations and indigenous peoples' and state institutions.

 WINS graduate students also take an internship seminar course that supports teh internship.
 The graduate internship seminar is designed as a complement to the internship experience, providing an academic framework, learning objective, career research, and an opportunity for personal and professional reflective thought.
 You will integrate knowledge derived from your academic studies with the experiences gained from real-world work settings and professional development.
 This class will support these work experiences by fostering analytical, interpersonal, and communications skills.

 Question: Where will I live?

-Answer: Participants live in a university residence hall at American University.
-The campus is located near the Tenleytown/AU Metro station in northwest Washington, DC.
+Answer: WINS students live in a university residence hall at American University.
+The campus is located near the Tenleytown/AU Metro station (on the red line) in northwest Washington, DC.